 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard procedure for mixed loads.
-Pure asphalt tear-offs remain separate, so please clarify your load before we dispatch.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard procedure for your mixed-waste project.
+This ensures your site stays clear, and we handle the materials correctly.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition